 TVA is updating the 2000 Tellico Reservoir Land Management Plan.
-More information and opportunities for public comment will be made available during the public scoping process.
 The schedule for this process has been delayed due to the COVID-19 outbreak.
+More information and opportunities for public comment will be made available during the public scoping process which is expected to begin in January 2021.
 Announcements about the project and public comment opportunities will be posted in local papers and on TVA’s website.

 Reservoir Land Management Plans (RLMPs) effectively guide land use approvals, private water use facility permitting, and resource management decisions on TVA-managed public land.
 Tellico RLMP was approved by the TVA Board of Directors in August 2000.

 Tellico Reservoir is an impoundment of the Little Tennessee River formed by Tellico Dam, which is located at Little Tennessee River mile 0.4.
 Tellico Reservoir is situated in Loudon, Blount and Monroe Counties in east Tennessee.

 Tellico Dam was the last dam built by TVA in the Tennessee River.
 A canal diverts water into Fort Loudoun Lake to help with flood control, increased power production and navigation.
 Tellico Reservoir is home to the East Lakeshore Trail, designated a National Recreation Trail by the Department of the Interior, and the Hall Bend Habitat Protection Area Trail – a 5-mile, moderate trail featuring scenic views, fishing spots and wildlife viewing.